 WhatsApp allows you to send free instant messages to anyone you know with the app installed and you can chat with individuals or groups.
 You can send videos, pictures, voice messages and location data, and it also features some easy-to-use sharing features and has a huge array of emoticons to spice up your messages.
 What's more, WhatsApp now supports free voice calls.

 WhatsApp – what's bad?

 WhatsApp, while providing a good core service, is kind of light on extras.
-There's no voice calling (yet), moving stickers or mini games.
-As with Messenger, there is no option for video calling either.
-You can't log out of WhatsApp either because it uses your phone number, so you will always receive messages (but you don't appear as ''online'' until you enter the app).WhatsApp Messenger
+There are no moving stickers or mini games.
+As with Messenger, there is no option for video calling and you can't log out of WhatsApp either because it uses your phone number, so you will always receive messages (but you don't appear as ''online'' until you enter the app).WhatsApp Messenger

 |Free||Yes||No (99 cents annual subscription fee)|